nsalazar19/store/README.md

 # store

-a way for people to communicate with a store.
+hey im store and i was designed to help people comminucate with a store